Interview with author Quentin Cope

 A: I like to think I am a passionate writer and I ‘go to work’ every single day.
 I love words.
 I love playing with them and even more, I love creating with them.
 I write stories that are designed to be entertaining and enticing, accurately reflecting the reality of a particular period in time.
 Through the immeasurable power of words, I want to take the reader on a journey, travelling a series of exciting or tense scenarios, immersing them not only in the mindset of the characters but also their surroundings and social situations.
 In short, I want to make all of my novels readable to the very end and if in the eyes of my readers I come anywhere close to that expectation … then my job is done.

-Can you tell us any more about your latest release?
+Can you tell us any more about your latest releases?

 A: Yes.
-'The Murder of Maddi Brown' is a thriller set in sixties and seventies USA and Canada.
+My recent release 'The Murder of Maddi Brown' is a thriller set in sixties and seventies USA and Canada.
 The real story behind the assassination of Kennedy will perhaps never be told but this book may shed light on some events arrounding the whole affair the average reader may not be aware of.
 Who knew of the existence of 'Division 5' at the time and how many even know who controlled it and its activities inside and outside the USA even now?
 Inside this story, there is still perhaps another story to be told!
+My very latest release is a story I have loved writing entitled 'Em' and it's a simple story about a tough, tenacious young nineteen year old lady who to me epitimises the character of one particular part of the UK.
+For women in particular, as readers, I feel they will become engaged with Emily Macklam immediatey ... and if that is the case, then my work is done!

 What would you say is your favorite book?